seyramgabriel/brokencrystals/README.md

 ![Screenshot (137)](https://github.com/user-attachments/assets/e87fe87e-fee9-4271-b9e5-801f8c87cfdb)

 **_Note that, because the sast job tags the pushed images with github.sha of current commit, the deploy job should not be triggered if there is a commit to the repository on main (stable) branch after the sast job runs.
-Otherwise, the deploy job would not be able to access an an image with the current commit's sha from dockerhub to deploy._**
+Otherwise, the deploy job would not be able to access an image with the current commit's sha from dockerhub to deploy._**

 Navigate to the AWS Console to view the deployment and Load balancer URL in your EKS Cluster: